-Whether you are a buyer or a borrower/seller, a short sale and foreclosure each present distinct advantages and difficulties.
+Whether you are a buyer or a borrower/seller, a short sale vs foreclosure each present their own distinct advantages and difficulties.

 What’s A Foreclosure In San Antonio, Texas?